syncfusion-content/wpf-docs/wpf/Pdf-Viewer/Redaction.md

 ---
 layout: post
 title:  Redaction in PDF Viewer WPF | Syncfusion
-description: Redact sensitive/confidential content in the PDF file using Syncfusion PDF Viewer WPF
+description: Redact sensitive/confidential content in in text, images, and graphics from a PDF file using Syncfusion PDF Viewer WPF
 platform: wpf
 control: PDF Viewer
 documentation: ug
 ---

-# Redaction
+# Redact PDF contents in WPF Pdf Viewer

 Redaction support allows you to remove sensitive/confidential information in text, images, and graphics from a PDF document.